-When students are learning to write, they have what seems to be a never-ending checklist.
+When students are learning to write, they seem to have a never-ending checklist.
 First, there is capitalization and punctuation.
 This is everything from the first letter of a sentence to all of the proper nouns.
 On top of that, students have to keep the sentence in the same tense.
-Additionally, the sentence actually has to make sense.
-Due to this, sentence fragments often happen.
-In order to help students avoid this common mistake, the tips and tricks below will help all improve their writing.
+Additionally, the sentence must make sense.
+As a result, sentence fragments often occur.
+To help students avoid this common mistake, the tips and tricks below will help all students improve their writing.

 What are Sentence Fragments?